12d Synergy + Trimble Quick Sheet

 1.4.1.
 ‘Get All’ and Notifications

-All users that require the TBC library information, can perform a Get All function on the library folders to have a copy of the library in their local workspace.
+All users who require the TBC library information can perform a Get All function on the library folders to have a copy of the library in their local workspace.
 The path to the version on the local workspace can then be used for the pathing in TBC.

-A Get All can be performed at a folder level by using the Get All right-click option on the folder in the job tree of 12d Synergy.
+A Get All can be performed at the folder level by using the Get All right-click option on the folder in the 12d Synergy job tree.

-This process enables the customisation to work with TBC, while maintaining it in one location on 12d Synergy for easy updating.
-Also we recommend adding a notification to the folder.
-It’s a great way to ensure all staff are aware of any update to the TBC library folder.
+This process enables customisation to work with TBC, while maintaining it in one location on 12d Synergy for easy updating.
+Also, we recommend adding a notification to the folder.
+It’s a great way to ensure all staff are aware of any updates to the TBC library folder.

 For more details about Notifications, please access the 12d Synergy Knowledge Base.